dwyl/process-handbook/corporation-tax.md

 ----

 * At this stage, it's just a matter of checking over all of your figures in the various `summary` sections and completing declarations like "The board has approved these accounts"

+## DISCLAIMER II

+**Again, this process is for filing your company tax return with UK HMRC online.
+It is correct _only_ at the time of writing (November 2018).
+This is not legal or financial advice.
+You are entirely responsible for your HMRC filings.**